-The Boppy Side Sleeper pregnancy pillow is formerly known as the “Boppy Bump and Back”.
-The pregnancy pillow is really meant to help provide support to pregnant women when their doctor recommends that they start sleeping primarily on their sides.
+The Boppy Side Sleeper Pregnancy Pillow is formerly known as the “Boppy Bump and Back.”
+The pregnancy pillow is really to provide support to pregnant people when their doctor recommends they start sleeping primarily on their sides.

 - Dimensions: 24″ x 14″